Making the world a better place P.E.A.C.E. by P.E.A.C.E.

 My academic and professional background

-I have a Masters degree in Child Studies and Education through the department of Applied Psychology and Human Development from the University of Toronto.
+I am a Phd candidate through the department of Social Justice Education at the University of Toronto, and I have a Masters degree in Child Studies and Education through the department of Applied Psychology and Human Development from the University of Toronto.
 I studied how children think and learn; the social and cognitive development of children (human development) in educational/classroom settings (applied psychology).
-I focused my research in the areas of social justice, policy and public awareness.
 After completing my Masters I wanted to get hands on experience in the classroom and form links between the research and practice in education, so I taught elementary school, and still do.
 I love working with children!
 I also continue to be involved outside of the classroom through running workshops, sitting on Boards, writing research articles, and more.
 If you would like to connect with me and inquire about any of these services, please send me an email through the contact page.

 I enjoy being a pedagogue, studying its craft, and value the integration of education, equity, psychology, parenting and well-being, into what I do on a daily basis.
 I truly believe that positively guiding the next generation can help change the world.